CjHare/systematic-trading/documentation/how_to_build.md

 ## Prerequisite Software
-Install these software versions, ensuring they're available on the system path.
+Install these software versions or later, ensuring they're available on the system path.
 - Java 1.8.0_65
 - Maven 3.2.5
 - Git 2.11.0

 ## Initial checkout
-- Open a terminal / shell window
+- Open a terminal window
-- Create your local working directory the Systematic-Trading projectfor
+- Create your local working directory for the Systematic-Trading project
 - Navigate to your Systematic-Trading working directory
 - run `git clone https://github.com/CjHare/systematic-trading.git`